DeeptanshNagar/BookMyScreen/README.md

 This system includes advanced features like **concurrent seat locking**, **real-time UI updates**, and **theatre-wise show grouping** – inspired by platforms like **BookMyShow**.

-> ✅ Perfect for beginners and intermediate developers looking to create a real-world, scalable, and beautifully designed full-stack project.

 ---

 ## ⚠️ Important Note (Must Read Before Using Code)